Frequently asked questions

 What is Diabetes?

+Diabetes is a metabolic disorder that occurs when the body is unable to use glucose (sugar) for energy.
+This could be caused by insulin resistance in the muscle, impaired insulin secretion by the pancreas, and excess glucose production by the liver.
 Insulin is a hormone produced by the pancreas.
-Which enables glucose to enter the body’s cells to be used as fuel for energy which in turn allows us to carry out our daily activities and live our lives.
-It is essential for everyday life.
+Insulin allows glucose to enter the body’s cells to be used as fuel for energy to help carry out daily activities.
+Insulin is essential for everyday life.

-When diabetes is present, the glucose builds up in the bloodstream instead of the cells, causing these common symptoms –
+When diabetes is present, glucose builds up in the bloodstream instead of entering the cells, causing these common symptoms:

 - Profound tiredness